The kiss

 It was Friday, and I was happy the weekend was near, even though it didn't look like it would stop raining.

-I'm not a fan of being around large groups of people, which makes my job a bit of a challenge.
+I'm not a fan of being around large groups, which makes my job a bit of a challenge.
 You might think I'm weird or introverted, but I just prefer quiet settings.
 I have friends and enjoy socializing with them, but forced gatherings like office parties or nightclubs are my worst nightmare.

 I dodged them and ran out of the office.
-The drizzle was still falling.
 "Oh my gosh.
 I guess I would have to walk in like that."
-I muttered, looking up at the sky before holding my bag up over my head to shield my head as I ran into the streets.
+I muttered, looking up at the sky before holding my bag up over my head as a shield before I ran into the streets.

 In no time, I got to the bus stop.
-I plugged in my earpiece as I waited for the bus, but it didn't take long when the music I was listening to was cut off by a call.
+I plugged in my earpiece as I waited for the bus, but it didn't take long when the music I was listening to, stopped by a call.

-I sighed as I sighted who the caller was.
+I sighed as I stared at the name of the caller.
 "Haven't I told you not to call me again?"
 I wasn't the type to get angry, but the guy was asking for it.

 I clenched my jaw.
 I couldn't do this.
 "I'm hanging up,"